Changing how a problem is framed can describe who can contribute and what success would look like

 - 6 min read

-The way a problem is described often reveals what kind of expertise is required to solve it.
-It can also indicate whose issue it is and what resources are presumed to be needed.
+The way a problem is described often reveals the kind of expertise required to solve it.
+It can also indicate whose issue it is and which resources are presumed to be needed.
 Experts might describe problems in ways that are hard for most people to understand, creating a sense of alienation or distance from issues that could be crucial for individuals to tackle.
-Many important problems, like climate change, water insecurity, or human trafficking, are presented in ways that disempower ordinary citizens.
+Many important problems, such as climate change, water insecurity, or human trafficking, are presented in ways that disempower ordinary citizens.

 Why is it important to frame or reframe a situation?

-As process facilitators, we need to intervene and help interested or affected ecosystems or interest groups frame the problem in a way that enables them to take action, contribute what they can, and exercise their individual or collective agency in the situation.
-Otherwise, ecosystems and interested citizens are reduced to beneficiaries or mere spectators.
+As process facilitators, we must intervene to assist ecosystems and interest groups in framing the problem.
+This enables them to act, contribute what they can, and exercise their agency in the situation.
+Without this intervention, ecosystems and citizens are simply beneficiaries or passive spectators.

 Donald Schön, a prominent thinker in process consulting, characterised framing as “the way practitioners define and interpret a situation, influencing their understanding of the problem, the relevant factors, and the potential solutions.”

-How we frame a problem significantly influences who can contribute to solving it and what success might entail.
+How we frame a problem significantly influences who can contribute to solving it and what success might look like.

 Finally, when we can reframe a problem in a more open way, everyone who engages in understanding the problem or in contributing potential solutions becomes a co-innovator.
-Contributing to problem-solving builds confidence and gives hope, as it restores agency and builds social ties across social spheres.
+Contributing to solving problems boosts confidence and hope by restoring a sense of agency and strengthening social connections across various communities.

 What is wrong with how problems are usually framed?